A Day in the life – How One Business Owner Simultaneously Runs 3 Businesses

 “There are only a few players in the industry and they are all very rich,” he says.
 “This model just isn’t attractive to them.
 They design their products around self-prepared returns and spend millions on advertising whereas we have professionals waiting to help people individually.
 We do individual tax returns, accounting and payroll and audits for businesses.”

-DeJesus’s new business model has worked out so well that, with the help of Strategic Funding, he’s most recently been working on opening another office — a loft-like space in Long Island City.
+DeJesus’s new business model has worked out so well that, with the help of small business financing, he’s most recently been working on opening another office — a loft-like space in Long Island City.
 “I’m really lucky to have had Strategic Funding with me this whole way,” he says.
 “They’ve helped me open every one of my new locations with short term business financing.”

 Making it all work